After we finished up at Porter, Elizabeth and I drove out to the Hesston Steam Museum for our first visit to it.

-Next you see these two signs.Hesson Steam Museum History The Beginning
+Next you see these two signs.Hesston Steam Museum History The Beginning

 The desire of a few local steam buffs to perpetuate the use of steam power necessitated the purchase of suitable land for an annual reunion.
-Twenty two acres (our present main show grounds) was purchased and hundreds of thorn apple trees cleared.
+Twenty-two acres (our present main show grounds) was purchased and hundreds of thorn apple trees cleared.
 A dam was built in Mud Creek to form Duck Lake as a source of water for the engines.
-The group, then called La Porte County Threshermen held their first show and reunion in 1957.
-Traction engines were the main feature, and provided most of the power.
-A sawmill was added in 1959, the electric plant in1961, the Browning crane in 1962.
-At the suggestion of Bruce Achor, a couple of members in 1964, purchased a steam locomotive from Elliott Donnelley of Lake Forest, IL. who took an interest in the accomplishments at Hesston.
-With his generous financial assistance, during 1965-1968, the remainder of our 155 acre site was purchased, and a unique dual gauge (24"/36") railroad was constructed.
-The La Porte County Historical Steam Society, Inc. was chartered as a not-for-profit organization on December 16, 1968, and the original La Porte County Threshermen club was absorbed and dissolved.
+The group, then called La Porte County Threshermen, held their first show and reunion in 1957.
+Traction engines were the main feature and provided most of the power.
+A sawmill was added in 1959, the electric plant in 1961 and the Browning crane in 1962.
+At the suggestion of Bruce Achor, a couple of members purchased a steam locomotive from Elliott Donnelley of Lake Forest, Ilinois in 1964, who took an interest in the accomplishments at Hesston.
+With his generous financial assistance, during 1965-1968, the remainder of our 155 acre site was purchased and a unique dual gauge (24"/36") railroad was constructed.
+The La Porte County Historical Steam Society, Inc. was chartered as a not-for-profit organization on December 16, 1968 and the original La Porte County Threshermen club was absorbed and dissolved.
 In 1969, IRS granted recognition as a 501(c)-3 not-for-profit corporation.The Railroad

-The India locomotive was bulldozed out of the engine house rubble on March 13, 1986, and taken to the main shop for restoration.
-Just 89 days later it was back on the rails, and under steam.
+The India locomotive was bulldozed out of the engine house rubble on March 13, 1986 and taken to the main shop for restoration.
+Just 89 days later, it was back on the rails and under steam.
 The next day, construction started on two 24" gauge passenger cars.
-Dr. George Mohun, of Novato California contacted us, offering 4 locomotives and 8 flat cars, the remains of the Mecklenburg Pommersche Schmall Spurbahn Railroad in East Germany, intended for a steam tourist railway near San Francisco.
-This railroad was never constructed, and the equipment was stored on his ranch for 17 years.
+Dr. George Mohun of Novato California contacted us, offering four locomotives and eight flat cars, the remains of the Mecklenburg Pommersche Schmall Spurbahn Railroad in East Germany, intended for a steam tourist railway near San Francisco.
+This railroad was never constructed and the equipment was stored on his ranch for 17 years.
 After an inspection trip, funds were borrowed and the equipment was purchased.

 The equipment arrived on April 14, 1987.
-The brand-new, yet 47 years old, CSK was immediately placed in the shop for cleaning and inspection.
-It was fired up for the first time ever in August 1987, and now serves as our regular locomotive for weekend operation.
-The India locomotive was retired in 1988, after a crack developed in the copper firebox, not quite making it to 100 years of operation.
+The brand-new, yet 47-year-old, CSK was immediately placed in the shop for cleaning and inspection.
+It was fired up for the first time in August 1987 and now serves as our regular locomotive for weekend operation.
+The India locomotive was retired in 1988 after a crack developed in the copper firebox, not quite making it to 100 years of operation.
 In 1990 the Orenstein & Koppel 0-8-0 was moved to the shop for a heavy restoration.
 In 1997 it was temporarily de-superheated, and in 1998 was reflued by the Hesston shop crew.
 Also in 1998, work started on construction of an enclosed passenger coach for the 24" line.
-In November, 1998 two 36" gauge passenger coaches were purchased and transported from Cedar Point at Sandusky, OH.Our Visit
+In November 1998, two 36" gauge passenger coaches were purchased and transported from Cedar Point at Sandusky, Ohio.Our Visit